 1980.
 Dairylea Cheese TESB Action Transfers Offer

-This advert for Kraft Dairylea Cheese slices also appeared in certain comics as a colour version.
+This advert for the Kraft Dairylea Action Transfers promotion also appeared in certain comics as a black and white version.

 1980.
 Forbidden Planet – Dave Prowse and Anthony Daniels pay a visit!